jimburton/hordle/README.md

 + in the target word at a different position (yellow), or
 + not in the target word (black).

-Here is a game being played.
-Characters not in the target are shown in red, since black characters don't show up well in my terminal.

-GIF

-Using hints like this is cheating, obviously, but whether the human or the solver is doing the work the feedback is used to refine the guesses.

-Wordle has attracted a great deal of attention from data scientists, who have calculated all sorts of heuristics (such as which words to use as the best first guess) and strategies for playing the game.
+Wordle has attracted a great deal of attention from data scientists who have calculated all sorts of heuristics (such as which words to use as the best first guess) and strategies for playing the game.
+Many solvers exist.
-Solvers exist which can solve any game in an average of 3.4 guesses.
-Note that, unlike ours, these depend on an expensively pre-computed decision tree which provides the next best guess in any scenario.

-To model the game in Haskell, the first thing we need is a way of representing this information that can be used to filter a list of words.
+To model the game in Haskell, the first thing we need is a way of representing the result of a guess.
 We create a datatype `CharInfo`, whose constructors are named after the colours used in Wordle.
-As usual, we import the `Data.Text` module with a qualified name, `T`, since it contains many functions whose names clash with those in the `Prelude` but import the name of the constructor directly for convenience.
-We do the same for `Data.Set`.
+A value of `CharInfo` is either `Green s`, where `s` is a set of ints which are the indices in the target word that a character does appear, `Yellow s`, where `s` is a set of indices where a character does not appear (the implication being that it does appear somewhere else) or `Black`, to indicate that a character is not found in the target word.

 ```haskell
 import           Data.Text (Text)